anonprofile/CleanData_Project/CodeBook.md

 **3. Extract only the measurements on the mean and standard deviation for each measurement.**

   Assumption: Mean and standard deviation columns of interest end with either .mean or .std; the meanFreq columns are excluded.
-  1. Create a logical vector using grepl to indicate columns to retain (subjectID, activityID, and mean and standard deviation columns).
+  1. Create a logical vector using grepl to indicate columns to retain (Subject, Activity, and mean and standard deviation columns).
   2. Subset "dataMerged" by the logical vector of column names.

 **4. Use descriptive activity names to name the activities in the data set.**